Google has made another show of support for HTTPS.

 The server has a valid TLS certificate.

-If your HTTPS pages meet these requirements, Google will choose to index them over HTTP versions.
+If your HTTPS pages meet these requirements, Google will index them over HTTP.
 But some of them may be pretty tough to meet.

 Take the first rule, the one with “insecure dependencies.”
 That means everything on your site—images, videos, embedded content—must be secure.
-If they aren’t, no high-priority index for you.
+If they aren’t, there is no high-priority index for you.

 The solution: Redirect your HTTP site to your HTTPS version.
 You can also add an HSTS header on your server, which lets your server ensure HTTPS-only browser interactions.